 - Submit two verbal requests separated by a minimum of 15 days.

-- Submit your witnessed, written request (may be submitted at the time of the second verbal request).
+- Submit a witnessed, written request (may be submitted at the time of the second verbal request).

 - Wait an additional 48 hours after the written request is submitted to receive the prescription if you have qualified.